Reducing the Sign Problem with Line Integrals: Reducing the sign problem with line integrals

 where $x(\tau)$ is obtained by following the defined path in both positive and negative $\tau$. s is the distance traveled along the line.
 Using eq. (\ref{eq:path}) the distance traveled s can be calculated as

-We want to integrate over the entire line defined by the path from eq. (\ref{eq:path}), s therefore goes from -infinity to +infinity. $V_{rel}(s)$ is the relative volume factor as a function of s normalized to 1 at $s=0$, due to the paths diverging or converging with other paths.
-To understand this effect, lets think back to the example of $F_j=2x_j$.
+We want to integrate over the entire line defined by the path from eq. (\ref{eq:path}), s therefore goes from -infinity to +infinity. $V_{rel}(s)$ is the relative volume factor as a function of s normalized to 1 at $s=0$, due to the path diverging or converging with other paths.
+To understand this effect, let's think back to the example of $F_j=2x_j$.
 As shown in figure \ref{fig:vol}, a point starting at $x(0)$ will at $\tau =1$ have moved out to $x(1)$.
 Another point $y$ starts at the same distance to the origin $(0,0)$, but with a different angle.
-At $y(1)$ the angle to $x(1)$ is the same as at $\tau=0$, but the distance has increased, it is the change of this distance that we call $V_{rel}$ and will be given as a $N-1$ dimensional volume factor.
-For the example we find that $V_{rel}=\frac{|x(\tau)|}{|x(0)|}$.
+At $y(1)$ the angle to $x(1)$ is the same as at $\tau=0$, but the distance has increased.
+It is the change of this distance that we call $V_{rel}$ and will be given as a $N-1$ dimensional volume factor.
+For the simple example, we find that $V_{rel}=\frac{|x(\tau)|}{|x(0)|}$, which is the factor obtained by going to radial coordinates.

-The factor $V_{rel}$ has to be included to make sure that each point is counted the correct amount of times, since if we calculated the line integral not from $x_0=x(0)$ but from $x_0=x(1)$ there is a $V_{rel}=\frac{|x(1)|}{|x(0)|}$ higher chance to be sitting at $x(1)$ compared to $x(0)$.
+The factor $V_{rel}$ has to be included to make sure that each point is counted the correct amount of times, since if we calculate the line integral not from $x_0=x(0)$ but from $x_0=x(1)$ there is a $V_{rel}=\frac{|x(1)|}{|x(0)|}$ higher chance to be sitting at $x(1)$ compared to $x(0)$.
 Including the volume factor $V_{rel}$ takes care of this difference.
-In the second line we have rewritten $V_{rel}(s(\tau))$ as an integral using the formula in eq. (\ref{eq:det}) as shown below.
-The difference between 2 paths arises from the difference in the force.
-The volume element thus is changed by
+In the second line of eq. (\ref{eq:int}) we have rewritten $V_{rel}(s(\tau))$ as an integral using the formula in eq. (\ref{eq:det}) as shown below.
+The difference between the 2 paths arises from the difference in the vector F at different locations.
+The volume element is thus changed by

-where $v$ is chosen to be a unit vector in the j'th direction, $\epsilon$ and $\epsilon_2$ are infinitesimal changes in $\tau$ and initial position $x_0$ respectively and $I_{ij}$ is the identity matrix.
+where $v$ is chosen to be a unit vector in the j'th direction, $\epsilon$ and $\epsilon_2$ are infinitesimal changes in $\tau$ and position $x$ respectively and $I_{ij}$ is the identity matrix.
 Eq. (\ref{eq:deltaV}) can thus be solved as an ordinary differential equation with

 along side solving for the path $x(\tau)$.